apache/incubator-hugegraph-doc/content/en/docs/guides/faq.md

   At present, there is really no good way to delete all the data.
 If the user deploys the `Server` and the backend by himself, he can directly clear the database and restart the `Server`.
 You can use the paging API or scan API to get all the data first, and then delete them one by one.

-- Cleared the database and executed `init-store`, but when adding `schema`, it prompts "xxx has existed"
+- The database has been cleared and `init-store` has been executed, but when trying to add a schema, the prompt "xxx has existed" appeared.

   There is a cache in the `HugeGraphServer`, and it is necessary to restart the `Server` when the database is cleared, otherwise the residual cache will be inconsistent.